 Columns (4)-(6) repeats the specification but uses IT intensity instead of patents as the dependent variable.
 Column (4) shows that the OLS results for IT are also strong in this sector and column (5) reports that the instrument has power in the first stage.
-The IV results in column (6) also indicate that the OLS coefficient appeared downward biased.
-The final three columns repeat the specification for TFP showing similar results to patents and IT.
-So overall there is a large OLS coefficient for patents, IT and TFP, but an even larger IV coefficient and certainly no evidence of upward bias for OLS.
+The IV results in column (6) also indicate that the OLS coefficient appeared downward biased.24 The final three columns repeat the specification for TFP showing similar results to patents and IT.
+So overall there is a large OLS coefficient for patents, IT and TFP, but an even larger IV coefficient and certainly no evidence of upward bias for OLS.25

 There are several issues with the specification.
 First, the regressions all use the actual flow of Chinese imports to reflect the threat of import competition.
-But an advantage of the IV estimates is that by replacing the actual flow of imports by the predicted flow based on quota relaxation, this more accurately reflects the threat of Chinese competition.

-Second, one could argue that firms will be adjusting their R&D earlier in response to anticipation of quota relaxation.
+However, an advantage of the IV estimates is that by replacing the actual flow of imports by the predicted flow based on quota relaxation, this more accurately reflects the threat of Chinese competition.
+Second, one could argue that firms will be adjusting their innovation efforts earlier in response to anticipation of quota relaxation.
 However, at the time there was considerable uncertainty over whether the liberalization would actually take place.
-A common view was that even if there was an abolition of quotas this would be temporary, as to some extent it was with the temporary reintroduction of some quotas in 2006.
-We discuss this issue in more detail in Appendix D where we show that there is no significant correlation of the quota instrument with technical change or Chinese imports prior to the 2001 WTO accession.
-This experiment also addresses the concern that quota intensity is proxying some other trend correlated with Chinese import growth.
+A common view was that even if there was an abolition of quotas this